 Testing Seeds for Viability

-Here's an easy way to determine how fresh your saved seed is and what percentage of it you can expect to germinate.
+Here's an easy way to determine how viable your saved seed is and what percentage of it you can expect to germinate.

 You Will Need: